JordanRL/operator-overloading-rfc/README.md

 [1] 15
 ```

 This style of operator overloading is more suited to purely functional languages and is not being considered for this RFC.
+Beyond the questions of whether or not such a feature is appropriate for PHP, implementing arbitrary infixes would be a much more severe change to the engine that the proposer is not willing to undertake.
+Further, it would make ensuring things such as consistency between comparison operators much more challenging, if not impossible.

 ### Python